sabuj000/Portfolio/README.md

 Hi, I’m Sabuj — a Developer Relations and Developer Experience professional with 10+ years of experience working on APIs, SDKs, integrations, and developer platforms.

-I specialize in reducing developer friction by designing clear documentation, tutorials, interactive tools, and AI-assisted experiences that help developers succeed faster.
+I focus on reducing developer friction by designing documentation, tutorials, workflows, and developer-facing tools that help teams move from exploration to successful integration faster.
 My work sits at the intersection of Engineering, Product, Documentation, and Developer Communities.

 ---

-## 🧠 How I Approach Developer Experience
+## 🧠 My DX Perspective

+I approach developer experience as a **journey problem**, not a documentation problem.

 When working on developer-facing products, I focus on:

-- Time-to-first-success for developers
+- Time-to-first-success and safe experimentation
-- API clarity, predictability, and usability
+- API clarity, predictability, and recoverability
-- Real-world workflows over theoretical documentation
+- End-to-end workflows over isolated endpoints
 - Practical examples, edge cases, and failure modes
-- Documentation and tools that scale across humans, SDKs, and AI systems
+- Systems that scale across humans, SDKs, and AI tools

-I regularly review APIs from a developer’s point of view and provide feedback on naming, payloads, error handling, and overall usability.
+I regularly review APIs, SDKs, and docs from a developer’s point of view and provide feedback on naming, payloads, error handling, and overall usability.

 ---

-## ✍️ Developer Experience Writing & Thought Leadership
+## ✍️ DX Writing & Thought Leadership

-I actively write about developer experience, docs-as-code, and building scalable developer documentation systems.
+I write about developer experience, docs-as-code, and building scalable documentation systems that support both humans and AI-driven tools.

 Selected posts:

 - **Building an MDX-enabled documentation platform**
-  A hands-on deep dive into creating a modern docs-as-code setup using MDX, custom components, and developer-friendly workflows.
+  A hands-on look at creating a docs-as-code setup using MDX, reusable components, and developer-friendly workflows.
   https://www.linkedin.com/pulse/build-your-own-mdx-enabled-product-documentation-sabuj-bandopadhyay-p11nc/

 - **Docs-as-Code and Developer Experience**
-  Why documentation should live alongside code and how this improves developer onboarding and collaboration.
+  Why documentation works best when it evolves alongside code and engineering workflows.
   https://www.linkedin.com/feed/update/urn:li:activity:7289904367044816897/

 - **Documentation in the Age of AI**
-  How documentation must evolve to support AI systems, chatbots, and LLM-driven developer experiences.
+  How documentation must adapt to support AI assistants, chatbots, and LLM-based developer experiences.
   https://www.linkedin.com/feed/update/urn:li:activity:7342773027962527744/